Bool76/bools-wiki/docs/pmp/test-question-strategies/README.md

 1. Take responsibility and don't pawn off to another person
 1. Always Collaborate with everyone
 1. Do the right thing (tattle tail)
+1. Just because an answer is a correct statement - Does it solve the problem?

 <br><br>